perezdennis23/liri-node-app/README.md

 ### About

 In this assignment we made LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+Here is a link of the app in action - https://drive.google.com/file/d/1QZffi8qMLyQXzit4L6oW2yrxZH0g666T/view

 ### What it does
 liri.js will allow a user to serach Spotify songs, concerts nearby, and movies.